airbytehq/airbyte/docs/integrations/sources/eventbrite.md

 | `private_token` | `string` | Private Token.
 The private token to use for authenticating API requests. |  |
 | `start_date` | `string` | Start date.  |  |

+To get a Private Token:
+- Log in to your Eventbrite account and visit your [API Keys page](https://www.eventbrite.com/platform/api-keys).
+- Copy your private token.

 ## Streams
 | Stream Name | Primary Key | Pagination | Supports Full Sync | Supports Incremental |
 |-------------|-------------|------------|---------------------|----------------------|